kemblesong/music-player-challenge/README.md

 ---

 ## Part 2: Scrolling Music Library (~40 mins)

-If you finish Part 1, try this performance challenge:

 - Fetch all 10,000 songs from `/api/songs`
 - Display them in a scrollable list sorted A-Z